Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Distance- coloring with colors in rounds

-\subsection{Iterative Algorithm for Distance-$2$ Proper Coloring}
+\subsubsection{Iterative Algorithm for Distance-$2$ Proper Coloring}

-In this subsection we describe an algorithm that produces an $O(\Delta^2)$-proper-coloring of $G^2$ within $O(\Delta \cdot \log \Delta + \log \Delta \log^* n)$ rounds.
-This algorithm is based on a scheme devised in \cite{BEG18}, but our algorithm extends the scheme to work for $G^2$.
-The algorithm starts with computing an $O(\Delta)$-arbdefective $O(\Delta)$-coloring $\varphi$ for $G^2$.
+In this subsection we describe an algorithm that produces an $O(\Delta^2)$-proper-coloring of $G^2$ within $O(\Delta \cdot \log \Delta + \log^* n)$ rounds.
+This algorithm is based on a the technique devised in \cite{BEG18}, but our algorithm extends this technique to work for $G^2$.
+For more details regarding this technique, see section 3 in \cite{B15}.
+Our new algorithm starts with computing an $O(\Delta)$-arbdefective $O(\Delta)$-coloring $\varphi$ for $G^2$.
 The coloring $\varphi$ constitutes a partition of the graph into $O(\Delta)$ color sets $V_1,V_2,...,V_d$, $d \in O(\Delta)$.
 Each color class is $O(\Delta)$-arbdefective.
 This means that the arboricity of a subgraph of $G^2$ induced by $V_j$, $j \in O(\Delta)$, is bounded by $O(\Delta)$.
 Moreover, each pair of vertices $u,v$ at distance at most 2 one from another have a parent-child relation in a certain forest.
 Specifically, when an arbdefective coloring is computed with Algorithm \ref{alg2distarb}, if $u,v$ terminate (arrive to step 10 of the algorithm) in distinct rounds, then the parent is the vertex that terminated earlier.
 Otherwise, the parent is the vertex with lower ID.
 Vertices do not have to know their parents explicitly.

 The algorithm iterates over $i = 1,2,...,d$.
 In each iteration $i$ the algorithm computes a new color $\varphi'$ for all of the nodes with color $\phi(v)=i$, using at most $O(\Delta^2)$ colors.
 To this end, each vertex constructs a set of polynomials, and finds a polynomial $P$ in this set, such that:\\ (1) The number of intersections of the polynomial $P$ with colors $\varphi'$ of vertices in its 2-hop neighborhood that already selected such colors in previous rounds is as small as possible. \\ (2) The number of intersections of $P$ with polynomials of its parents in its $2$-hop-neighborhood that are active in the same round $i$ is as small as possible.